eradman/pg-safeupdate/README.md

     UPDATE FROM rack SET fan_spee=70;
     -- ERROR:  UPDATE requires a WHERE clause

+Select results from a CTE that attempts to modify data:

+    :::sql
+    WITH updates AS (
+      UPDATE FROM rack SET fan_spee=70
+    )
+    SELECT * FROM updates;
+    -- ERROR:  UPDATE requires a WHERE clause

 Set a column value for a range of records

     :::sql